 I’m not one for sticking a laptop on my lap.
 I work at desks and tables.
-When I don’t I use a tablet without a keyboard.
-When Microsoft says the Surface Pro 3 can be used on your lap, it is telling the truth, but I found it uncomfortable and the weight is distributed in an unnerving way.
+When I don’t, I use a tablet without a keyboard.
+When Microsoft says the Surface Pro 3 can be used on your lap, it is telling the truth, but it is uncomfortable and the weight is distributed in an unnerving way.

-In effect, Microsoft prices are roughly in line with premium laptops including the MacBook Air.
-I don’t think it directly challenges Apple, nor do I think it threatens high-end Windows laptops for people who need solid keyboards.
+Microsoft prices are in line with premium laptops including the MacBook Air.
+It doesn’t directly challenge Apple, nor does it threatens high-end Windows laptops for people who need solid keyboards.

-If you want a lovely Windows laptop that doubles as a tablet, this is the best way to go.
-If you like the idea of a pen, then it is an even better bet.
+If you want a light Windows laptop that doubles as a tablet, this is the best way to go.